traveltime-dev/traveltime-sdk-r/README.md

 # Travel Time R SDK

-[Travel Time](https://docs.traveltime.com/api/overview/introduction) Python SDK helps users find locations by journey time rather than using ‘as the crow flies’ distance.
+[Travel Time](https://docs.traveltime.com/api/overview/introduction) R SDK helps users find locations by journey time rather than using ‘as the crow flies’ distance.
 Time-based searching gives users more opportunities for personalisation and delivers a more relevant search.

 ## Installation